Gleethos/neureka/README.md

 For that reason Neureka is written in Java and OpenCl.
-Although performance will certainly be impacted by this choice, modularity, uncomplicated cross platform deployment and ease of use are the benefits.
+Although performance will certainly be impacted by this choice, modularity, extensibility, uncomplicated cross platform deployment, and ease of use are the benefits.
 Additionally, the use of OpenCl theoretically should allow for FPGA utilization.